 - You would like to present a dissertation chapter, term project for a course, or other project of similar scope and commitment

-Panels consist of two to three presenters whose papers share a common theme.
+Panels consist of multiple presenters whose papers share a common theme.
 Panels will consist of individual presentations followed by a question and feedback period.
 Panels will be framed and moderated by a discussant (i.e., a faculty member or doctoral students from HGSE) with relevant interest and expertise.
 Each presenter has 15-20 minutes to present and 10-15 minutes for feedback.

 Submit your proposal for a poster if: